-- 1. Age groups (E1910 and AALL1731 trials): while both trials restricted enrollment based on age (aged 30 to 70 years in the E1910 trial and aged 1 to less than 10 years in the AALL1731 trial), the clinical experts consulted for this review felt the results of the AALL1731 trial could be generalized to those aged under 1 year and between 10 and 18 years while the results of the E1910 trial could be generalized to those aged between 18 and 30 years and older than 70 years. - 2.
-Risk groups (AALL1731 trial): the AALL1731 trial results were restricted to patients with SR B-cell ALL (defined as patients aged 1 year to less than 10 years at diagnosis and a white-cell count of less than 50,000 per microliter) with an average or high risk of relapse after induction therapy.
-The clinical expert consulted for this review with experience treating pediatric patients with ALL noted that the definition of SR B-cell ALL is well established and felt the results among the cohort with a standard risk B-cell ALL and high-risk of relapse (i.e., SR-high) could be generalized to patients with high-risk and very high-risk B-cell ALL.
-While no data were available among the cohort with a favourable risk of relapse, the clinical expert noted that these patients may not require treatment with blinatumomab as the efficacy of chemotherapy in these patients are high; however, the clinical expert consulted for this review felt the decision to treat pediatric patients with SR-fav should be left up to the treating physician. - 3.
-MRD status (AALL1731 trial): Patients with SR-high after induction therapy who had MRD of 0.1% or greater were reassessed for MRD at the end of consolidation, which is common practice according to the clinical expert treating patients.
-Patients with end-of consolidation MRD of less than 0.1% were randomized, those with MRD of 0.1% to less than 1.0% (N = 14) were nonrandomly assigned to receive blinatumomab plus chemotherapy (results are not available), and those with MRD greater than 1% (N = 7) were removed from the trial.
-The clinical expert treating children agreed to generalize the results of patients with SR-high and MRD of less than 0.1% at the end of consolidation to patients with MRD of 0.1% to less than 1.0%.
-The clinical expert treating children noted that the patient population with SR-high and end of consolidation MRD of 1% or greater (N = 7) was removed from the trial, as these patients reflect a rare and very high-risk subgroup that is considered refractory and would be managed differently.
+Age groups (E1910 and AALL1731 trials) - Although both trials restricted enrolment based on age (aged 30 to 70 years in the E1910 trial and aged 1 year to < 10 years in the AALL1731 trial), the clinical experts consulted for this review felt the results of the AALL1731 trial could be generalized to those younger than 1 year and between 10 and 18 years while the results of the E1910 trial could be generalized to those aged between 18 and 30 years and older than 70 years.

+- Risk groups (AALL1731 trial) The AALL1731 trial results were restricted to patients with standard-risk B-cell ALL (defined as patients aged 1 year to < 10 years at diagnosis and a white cell count of < 50,000/μL) with an average or high risk of relapse after induction therapy.
+The clinical expert consulted for this review with experience treating pediatric patients with ALL noted that the definition of standard-risk B-cell ALL is well established and they felt the results among the cohort with standard-risk B-cell ALL and high risk of relapse could be generalized to patients with high-risk and very high-risk B-cell ALL.
+Although no data were available for the cohort with a favourable risk of relapse, the clinical expert noted that these patients may not require treatment with blinatumomab because the efficacy of chemotherapy in these patients is high.
+However, the clinical expert consulted for this review felt the decision to treat pediatric patients with a standard-risk B-cell ALL and a favourable risk of relapse should be left up to the treating physician. - MRD status (AALL1731 trial) Patients with standard-risk B-cell ALL and a high risk of relapse after induction therapy who had MRD of 0.1% or greater were reassessed for MRD at the end of consolidation, which is common practice according to the clinical expert with experience treating pediatric patients.
+Patients with end-of-consolidation MRD of less than 0.1% were randomized; those with MRD of 0.1% to less than 1.0% (n = 14) were nonrandomly assigned to receive blinatumomab plus chemotherapy (results are not available), and those with MRD greater than 1% (n = 7) were removed from the trial.
+The clinical expert with experience treating children agreed to generalize the results of patients with standard-risk B-cell ALL and a high risk of relapse and MRD of less than 0.1% at the end of consolidation to patients with MRD of 0.1% to less than 1.0%.
+The clinical expert with experience treating children noted that the patient population with standard-risk B-cell ALL and a high risk of relapse and end-of-consolidation MRD of 1% or greater (n = 7) was removed from the trial because these patients reflect a rare and very high-risk subgroup that is considered refractory and would be managed differently.